shakedshoshan/tustus-bot/README.md

 # 🤖 Personal WhatsApp Bot

 A Python bot that scrapes data from websites using Selenium and sends automated WhatsApp messages via the Resend API.
-Perfect for daily updates by personal prefference.
+Perfect for daily updates by personal prefference (destenations).

 ## 🚀 Features